Chris Opie

-Christopher Ryan Opie (born 22 July 1987) is a British cyclist and a contributor to the Global Cycling Network.
+Christopher Ryan Opie (born 22 July 1987) is a British cyclist and was formerly a presenter at the Global Cycling Network.

 Career

 Opie at the 2014 Tour of Britain.

 Born in Truro, Cornwall, Opie grew up on a small beef and dairy farm.
 He attended Kea Primary and Penair Secondary Schools in Truro.
 He began cycling competitively at the age of 10 and progressed to lead the British National Junior RR Series in 2005.